-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.90%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 When you need a credit product like a credit card, personal loan or mortgage, you’ll need to fill out an application.
 Depending on your finances and credit profile, the lender or creditor will either approve or reject you.
-Unfortunately, when you’re faced with a rejection, you may wonder if a denial will affect your credit scores.

-Does Being Denied Credit Affect Your Credit Scores?
+Does Getting Rejected Affect Your Credit Scores?

-The simple answer is no, being denied for credit or a loan will not hurt your credit scores.
-In fact, although your credit report shows that you made an application, it doesn’t show whether your application was approved or denied.
 Anyone making an inquiry has no way of retrieving that information.
-However, if a hard inquiry was made when you applied for credit, your credit may be affected negatively regardless if you were approved or rejected.
+However, if a hard inquiry was made when you applied for credit, your credit may be affected negatively, regardless if you were approved or rejected.

-How Do Inquiries Impact My Credit Scores?
+How Do Hard Inquiries Impact Your Credit Scores?

 Can Potential New Creditors Tell If An Application Was Denied?

-If you are denied credit, other potential creditors who check your credit will have no way of finding out.
-They will only be able to see the hard inquiries on your report which would show that you applied for credit, and when you applied for it.
-The inquiry may also include the name of the company that you applied credit with.
+The inquiry may also include the name of the company that you applied for credit with.
 It does not include information about whether they approved the application.

 Even when no new account shows up on your credit report, it won’t indicate to them that you weren’t approved.
 You could just as easily have chosen not to open an account, or the lender might not report to the credit reporting agencies.